zendeskgarden/react-components/packages/datepickers/README.md

 ## date-fns dependency

 We currently use the v2, `date-fns@next`, distribution of [date-fns](https://date-fns.org/).
-This allows us to support a wider range of locales and include non-strict date parsing.
+This allows us to provide a wider range of locales and include non-strict date parsing.

-For locale support ensure that you are using and include locales from this version.
+Ensure you are depending on locales from this version of `date-fns`.